CSE232-MSU/CSE232/labs/lab10.md

 1. Find some code you wrote for a previous lab and add that to your repository (copy the example.cpp file into the repository folder).
 2. Run `git status`to confirm that git notices the presence of the project.cpp file.
-3. Run `git add example.cpp` (be sure to use the actual name for the file) and then `git commit -m "Project 2 added"` to add and commit your project 2 file.
+3. Run `git add example.cpp` (be sure to use the actual name for the file) and then `git commit -m "example added"` to add and commit your example file.

 Next you need to modify your to demonstrate a new commit.